adaoj7/nativity_site/README.md

 Things to adjust:
 -   I need to find a way to compress the pictures so that load times are down and so that the usage rates are down too.
     I think that using photoshop would be good enough, but I need to confirm.
+-   I also need to look for an alternate hosting option because the free tier of AWS won't last forever and I don't know how much it will be after.
+I might be able to get usage down so this isn't an issue, but I'm not sure.